 Yukatas are Japanese garments made of cotton.
 Think of it as a more casual kimono.
 You will very likely find them in your ryokan if you decided to experience a Japanese onsen.
 They come in different colours and sizes for men and women.
 They are very comfortable and easy to use.
 In certain onsen areas, you will find locals going out in yukatas.
 Is it cultural appropriation to wear a yukata?
 Locals in Japan say no. They actually appreciate when foreigners try to integrate and adhere to onsen guidelines.
 Yukatas make for great souvenirs from Japan: they are timeless and unique.

 A noren is a traditional Japanese fabric which acts as a divider.
 You will find them at the entrance of most traditional restaurants or even in your ryokan.
-We found a beautiful noren close to Asakusa which depicts The Great Wave off Kanagawa.
+We found a beautiful noren close to Asakusa, which depicts The Great Wave off Kanagawa.
 These are affordable items which are easy to fold in your luggage.
 They really are traditional and representative.
 We use our noren as a room separator in one of our bedrooms.
 It looks fantastic, and it reminds us of the incredible time we had in Japan.

 A Furoshiki is a traditional Japanese cloth used to transport clothes or gifts.
 We like to wrap sweets in Furoshiki before giving them to friends and family.
 There is a special store in Tokyo called Oriental Bazar, close to Omotesando Hills.
 You can find many Furoshiki there.

 If your budget allows it, buying a traditional kimono is perhaps the ultimate souvenir from Japan.
-Japanese kimonos are very expensive but they are true pieces of art which can last for generations.
-They are fine and suave at touch.
+Japanese kimonos are expensive, but they are true pieces of art which can last for generations.
+They are fine and suave to touch.
 If you don't wish to purchase a real kimono, you can always dress up as an oiran or samurai for a day, and to experience wearing one.

-There is something so special about buying a silf scarf as a souvenir from Japan.
-However, these are quite expensive.
-We purchased two silk scarves from Japan, both of them from the Oriental Bazar in Tokyo.
+There is something so special about buying a silk scarf as a souvenir from Japan.
+We purchased two silk scarves, both of them from the Oriental Bazar in Tokyo.
 They had geishas on them and looked so fine and feminine.
 A truly traditional masterpiece.

 My husband is obsessed with Japanese knives and during our 7 days in Tokyo, we visited so many special knife stores.
 Eventually, he found one he loved and he still uses today.
 They are known to last forever and to be incredibly sharp.

-A furin is a wind chime in Japan and some of them look like beautiful glass globes with special items in there like a mini Mount Fuji.
-I love wind chimes and Japan has some of the most aesthetically pleasing ones.
+A furin is a wind chime.
+Some of them look like beautiful glass globes with special items inside them, like a mini Mount Fuji.
+I love wind chimes, and Japan has some of the most aesthetically pleasing ones.
 They are also very cleverly done, as they are usually painted on the inside of the glass to protect the colours.
-You can find them in specialised stores in Ginza.
+You can find them in specialized stores in Ginza, Tokyo.

-Omamori is a Japanese amulet usually sold at Shinto shrines.
-They are dedicated to particular Shinto gods (kami) and they are meant to protect you from evil spirits.
-You can purchase them around spiritual sites and they make a wonderful and unique souvenir from Japan.
+Omamori is a Japanese amulet usually sold at Shinto shrines or Buddhist Temples.
+They are dedicated to particular gods (kami) and they are meant to protect you from evil spirits.
+You can purchase them around spiritual sites, and they make a wonderful and unique souvenir from Japan.

 Origami is the art of folding paper and is deeply associated with Japanese culture.
 You can find various origami items made with special paper.
 The crane is perhaps the most popular item, although you can find various modern figures as well.